June 19, 2018

 As far back as January of this year, Zuckerberg pledged in a post to make Facebook more meaningful.
 To accomplish this goal, the Facebook algorithm that ranks content in a timeline has been changing.
 Active interactions such as sharing, commenting and reacting between people began to hold more weight than “passive” interactions such as clicking, viewing, or hovering.

 It seems clear that Facebook is encouraging more person-to-person interactions.
+Facebook is going to prioritize protecting your privacy which is good trend.

 For businesses, this means that engaging with your followers on your page is more important than ever.
 The Facebook pages and groups whose posts prompt conversations among friends will continue to have organic reach.